THRiVE

 About Thrive:

 THRiVE 2, is a consortium of African and European institutions led by Makerere University.
-It includes 3 Universities (KCMUCo, Gulu University, and Makerere University), 3 research institutes (ICIPE in Kenya, UVRI in Uganda, NIMR in Tanzania), and 2 Northern Universities (LSHTM and Oxford Universities).
+It includes 3 Universities (KCMUCo, Gulu University, and Makerere University), 3 research institutes (ICIPE in Kenya, UVRI in Uganda, NIMR in Tanzania) and 2 Northern Universities (LSHTM and Oxford Universities).

-THRiVE-2 program started in March 2016 and will end in February 2021.
+THRiVE-2 program started in March 2016 and it will end on February 2021.

 THRiVE-2 mission ‘’is to empower African Institutions to become Research Engines for Health Innovations and Evidence-based Healthcare Practices and Policies’’.

-THRiVE-2 program is a capacity-building program.
+THRiVE-2 program is a capacity building program.
 At KCMUCo/Tanzania THRiVE-2 supports; 5 PhDs, 2 Postdocs, 5 research masters grant, and 5 intern graduates.
 It also offers Career Development Awards in a competitive manner, and KCMUCo/ KCMC has 4 awardees in this category.

 THRiVE-2 consortium Funders: Wellcome Trust and AESA.